Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 Hip OA pain is driven by a combination of factors:

-Mechanical load: High mechanical stress over time increases wear and tear on the joint surfaces.
+Mechanical Load: High mechanical stress over time increases wear and tear on joint surfaces.

 Evidence-Based Management of Hip OA

-Multiple clinical practice guidelines support conservative, non‑surgical management as first‑line for hip OA, including education, exercise therapy, and activity modification (NICE NG226, 2022; American College of Rheumatology & Arthritis Foundation, 2019).
+Multiple clinical practice guidelines support conservative, non-surgical management as the first line for hip OA.
+This includes education, exercise therapy, and activity modification (NICE NG226, 2022; American College of Rheumatology & Arthritis Foundation, 2019).

 1. Exercise Therapy

-Supported by strong evidence, structured exercise helps reduce pain and improve function:
+Supported by strong evidence, structured exercise helps reduce pain and improve function.
+Key components include:

 A systematic review found that exercise is consistently effective for pain relief and improved mobility in hip OA (Fransen et al., 2015).